simonjwright/adagoop/README.md

 AdaGOOP is the Ada Generator of Object-Oriented Parsers.
 Using AdaGOOP, you can easily generate a parser which builds an object-oriented parse tree.

+It was originally written by [Martin Carlisle](carlislem@acm.org) (see his [AdaGOOP Home Page](https://adagoop.martincarlisle.com)).
+The changes made here are mainly tidying-up and improving usability.

 It's built on top of the SCATC versions of aflex and ayacc.
 As SableCC does, AdaGOOP automatically generates code to build a parse tree, and a traversal of the parse tree using the visitor pattern.

 ## Building ##